Romanize/Mongo-Nodejs-ES6-REST-API/readme.md

 Database is provided prior starting server, if you have MongoDB service locally installed.
 In this case, you can run ```npm run db``` for setting up database.

-The collections is named as 'fakeIMDB', be carefull to not overwrite your current collections.
+The collections is named as 'fakeIMDB23', be carefull to not overwrite your current collections.

 ## JWT Tokens